jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 - ``route-offload-router``
 - ``vlan``

-Those ones have been added:
+The following attributes have been added:

-- ``switch-id``: the name of the FortiSwitch Template
+- ``switch-id``: Specifies the name of the FortiSwitch Template.
-- ``_platform``: the FortiSwitch platform (to get list of supported platform, see section :ref:`How to get the default port configuration for all supported FortiSwitch models?`)
+- ``_platform``: Indicates the FortiSwitch platform.
+(To retrieve the list of supported platforms, refer to: :ref:`How to get the default port configuration for all supported FortiSwitch models?`)

-All combined, the following example shows how to create a FortiSwitch Template named ``fsw_template_001`` in the ``demo`` ADOM:
+Bringing this together, the example below demonstrates how to create a FortiSwitch Template named ``fsw_template_001`` in the ``demo`` ADOM:

 .. tab-set::